-Bring the campsite to your backyard.
+Have a camping birthday party right in your backyard.
 Set up a tent and make s’mores around a fire-pit (adult supervised, of course).
 Provide kids with a camping bingo sheet and have them look for things typically found in a backyard (this could include a squirrel, bird, ladybug or flowers).
 Give away tiny flashlights as party favors.

 6. Outdoor Movie Birthday Party

 Drive-ins may have gone out of business, but the at-home outdoor movie is bringing back the experience.
 You can rent a white screen and projector from an audio-visual or computer store.
 Set up blankets and pillows for the perfect movie watching, under-the-stars experience.
 Serve popcorn.

 | Related: How to Throw an Outdoor Pizza Party for Teens |